shimamchan/codecard/arduino/README.md

 ## Instructions
 The following instruction describes the setup and configuration of the Arduino IDE, and the process to upload firmware to your Code Card using the Arduino IDE:

+*Note:*
+- *Versions per component are detailled below, if you chose to deviate from the recommended - your mileage may vary!*
+- *Ensure your Code Card can connect to Wi-Fi before completing step #12*

 1. Install the Arduino IDE version 1.8.8: https://www.arduino.cc/en/Main/Software
 2. Install the serial driver for the ESP-12F Wi-Fi chip: https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers
 3. Clone the `codecard` GitHub repository to obtaon the source code: https://github.com/cameronsenese/codecard